Skip to main content

 What Does It Cost to Charge at Home?

-The MG4 is one of the most efficient EVs on the market at around 3.6 miles per kWh.
-The MG ZS EV achieves around 3.0 miles per kWh.
-Costs below are for the MG4 Long Range (64 kWh):
+The MG4 is genuinely efficient — around 3.6 miles per kWh in real-world UK driving.
+The MG ZS EV sits closer to 3.0.
+Costs below are for the MG4 Long Range (64 kWh).

 Cost per Charge — MG4 Long Range (20% to 80%)